awsdocs/amazon-athena-user-guide/doc_source/connectors-redis.md

 ## Performance<a name="connectors-redis-performance"></a>

 The Athena Redis connector attempts to parallelize queries against your Redis instance according to the type of table that you have defined \(for example, zset keys or prefix keys\)\.

-Predicate pushdown is performed within the Lambda function\.
+The Lambda function performs predicate pushdown to decrease the data scanned by the query\.
+However, queries containing a predicate against the primary key fail with timeout\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.
+The Redis connector is resilient to throttling due to concurrency\.

 ## License information<a name="connectors-redis-license-information"></a>